cldf-datasets/gramadapt/rationale/OB1.md

-## OT1 (P2): How long have Focus Group and Neighbour Group people traded for?
+## OB1: Is there an emic conception of Focus Group as “a language” or some other categorical or objective thing?

+- *Yes*
+- *No*

 **Goal**